civican/legisinfo/42-1/bills/C-78/bill_text.md

     whether each person who has parenting time or decision-making responsibility or a pending application for a parenting order has complied with their obligations under family law legislation, an order, arbitral award, or agreement, and the likelihood of future compliance.

-  **(2)** In deciding whether to authorize a relocation of the child, the court shall not consider whether the person who intends to relocate the child would relocate without the child if the child's relocation was prohibited.
+  **(2)** In deciding whether to authorize a relocation of the child, the court shall not consider, if the child's relocation was prohibited, whether the person who intends to relocate the child would relocate without the child **or not relocate**.

 ### Section 16.93